SOTETO/docu/pages/03.how-to/01.create-a-microservice/default.md

 Currently, the [shared session](../../architecture/shared-session) challenge is addressed by the Heureka!-OAuth2 handshake.
 The [OAuth2 handshake HowTo](../oauth2-handshake) explains the integration in the shared session.
 The [widgets HowTo](../widgets) explains the implementation of reusable UI elements and also there usage.

+You can develop the UI by the technologies you know!
+Thus, you will not be limited to use the framework of your choice.
+Just understand and use the [existing widgets](../../architecture/dUIfc#widgets) to extend your UI by elements provided by the other microservices.
+Additionally, you can use a basic CSS to style your microservice interface the same way as the rest of the application and you can [implement your own reusable user interface elements](../widgets) as widgets that can be used by other microservice developers.

 ### Basic styling
 Additionally, you have to use the shared CSS by adding
 ```